imankhann/biquadris_game/README.md

 # Biquadris

 This repository is for the Biquadris game, which served as the final assignment for the CS 246 course at the University of Waterloo.
+Code is private due to academic integrity policies, contact iman03101@gmail.com.

 This project was completed by Iman Khan, Ananya Ohrie, and Larry Chen.